You are listening to the Sean Hannity Radio Show Podcast.

 I'm going, I don't know anybody that's voting for her.

-But it's let me tell you, they're out there and these people uh write me regularly so I know what that what they think and how they feel and everything else.
+And these people write me regularly so I know what they think and how they feel and everything else.

 Joni is in California.